maryam1357/Diabetes-Management-Application/README.md

 ## Feature Engineering - Defining New Metrics

-In order to make meaningful predictions and find the driving factors of user engagement, new metrics had to be defined and calculated:
+In order to make meaningful predictions and find the driving factors of user engagement for Diabetes Management App, new metrics had to be defined and calculated:

+    - Session Interval

+    - First 2 days user interaction

+    - First week user interaction

+    - Total interaction per day

+    - 1 week period interaction after 1 month being a user

+    - 1 week period interaction after 3 months being a user

+    - Blood glucose minimum and maximum for each user

+    - Blood glucose increase and decrease trends every 2 week period.

+    - Number of critical and acute cases for each user

+    - Risk levels for users:

+        Low Risk: when a user has no acute or critical cases

+        Medium Risk: when a user has no critical but at least 1 acute case

+        High Risk: when a user has critical cases